 The New School of Yogic Arts aims to teach students to draw from the broad collective wisdom of the vast ocean of yoga in a way that is uniquely theirs.

 My commitment to practice is of utmost importance to me; I have well over 500 hours of training and I am currently in Ayurveda school with Dr. Claudia Welch and Dr. Robert Svoboda.
-In addition to teaching weekly classes, I also lead sever domestic and international retreats per year, and will lead my 20th retreat this summer.
+In addition to teaching weekly classes, I also lead sever domestic and international retreats per year, and have led more than 20 in total.

 I’ve had the unique pleasure of studying with some of the foremost minds in the field, whose guidance and teaching have been invaluable.
 My teachers have paved my path, and I am forever grateful to them and to the teachers of the teachers.